yogyogi/ASP.NET-Core-CMS/README.md

 ## Installation

 Download the CMS files in your system and click the .sln file to open it with Visual Studio 2017 or newer version.
+You need to follow the following Steps:

+## Step 1: Change connection string

 Then open the `appsettings.json` file given in the root of the CMS and change the connection string to your database.
 By default it is: